ucd-library/aggie-experts/doc/grant-feed.md

 password: [via GCS Secret Manager]

-Note that directories have been created under the ucdavis account for QA and Production.
+Note that directories have been created on the Symplectic FTP server under the ucdavis account for QA and Production.

 ## Process Data Flow
 ```mermaid